personman/zf-doctrine-audit/docs/internals.rst

   return "ZF\\Doctrine\\Audit\\RevisionEntity\\" . str_replace('\\', '_', $entityName);

-So an entity in the target object manager named ``Db\Entity\User`` will be audited by an entity in the audit database named ``ZF\\Doctrine\\Audit\\RevisionEntity\\Db_Entity_User``.
+So an entity in the target object manager named ``Db\Entity\User`` will be audited by an entity in the audit object manager named
+``ZF\\Doctrine\\Audit\\RevisionEntity\\Db_Entity_User``.
 Access to this entity through the audit object manager works as you would expect in a doctrine object manager::